oracle-quickstart/oci-gpu-scanner/GETTING_STARTED_HELM_DEPLOY.md

 **Please make sure in this installation that VCNs have necessary firewall rules and DNS resolving ability for scanner portal to access the prometheus and grafana servers**

+**Note:** When using your own Grafana:
+- **Prerequisites** : Grafana >=10.4.8
+- Set `grafana.enabled=false` to prevent installing Grafana as a dependency
+- Provide `backend.grafanaUrl` with the URL to your existing Grafana instance
+- Provide `grafana-api-token` as secret with a Grafana API token for authentication (create one in Grafana under Administration > Users and Access > Service Accounts with admin rights)

 ```bash
 helm repo update
 helm search repo oci-ai-incubations